Swordfish and Zucchini Burger

 Bimby

-• The meatballs should be flattened.
+• The patties must be flattened.

 Now decide if you want to cook them in the varoma, or in the oven or air fryer.

-• I baked them in the oven at 356°F for 15 minutes.
+• I baked them at 350°F for 15 minutes.

-And 5 more with the grill.
+And another 5 on grill.

-Then place each meatball on top.
+Then place each patty on top.

 Swordfish and zucchini meatballs

-• and press lightly to adhere the cereals well.
+• And press lightly to adhere the cereals well.

-Then proceed with the cooking you desire.
+Then proceed with the cooking you prefer.

 You can also fry them.